PoeBlu/lono/docs/_docs/install.md

 ## Lono Pro Addon

 The lono-pro addon gem provides extra commands like `lono code convert`, which converts YAML or JSON CloudFormation templates to Ruby code.
-The lono-pro addon is currently free for a limited of time.
-For more details: [Lono Community Edition vs Pro]({% link _docs/ce-vs-pro.md %}).

 Add the gem to your Gemfile.